 Search for Higher Ed Jobs on These 5 Websites

 The Chronicle of Higher Education is the leading website for higher ed news.
-Unsurprisingly, then, it also features a top job search platform for higher education jobs.
+Unsurprisingly, then, it also features a top job search platform for higher edu jobs.
 Job seekers can look up jobs by keyword, location, or position type.
 Position type is divided between executive, administrative, faculty positions, and jobs outside of academe.
 You can set up an account on the website to upload your resume, set up email alerts for personalized job recommendations, and shortlist jobs you find recommended.

-If you need job advice, you can also use The Chronicle to find job search tips and compare salary data.
+If you need job advice, you can also use The Chronicle of Higher Education jobs board to find job search tips and compare salary data.
 Advice articles include topics about virtual interviews, cover letters, conference tips.
 You can use salary data to discover the likely pay for a given career or position.
 You can even learn if you’re being underpaid in your current job or job offer!
 Overall, The Chronicle offers the perfect job search website for anyone in higher education who needs advice, information, or opportunities.

 The Higher Education Recruitment Consortium, also known as HERC, is a website exclusively for higher ed jobs.
 You can search for jobs by keyword, state (including Canada and international options), or job type (academic/faculty, executive, or staff/administrative).
 You can also search regional HERC websites for jobs in a specific region or state.
 If you need help, HERC provides articles and webinars on all topics related to getting a job in higher ed.